 Acrobat ants (Crematogaster spp.) are about 1/16 to 1/8 inch long and may be black to light brown in color.
 Their name comes from their ability to raise their abdomens over their heads.
 Worker acrobat ants have been known to bite aggressively and release a repulsive odor when they are disturbed.
 Nests are usually outdoors under stones, in the soil or in old trees.
 They can occasionally be found nesting indoors, where you'll want to get rid of them.

 Carpenter ants (Camponotus spp.) are about 1/4 to 1/2 inch long and can be black, red, brown or yellow.
 They are the largest black ant found in homes and are often mistaken for termites.
-Although carpenter ants will carve out tunnels in wood, their tunnels are smooth and done only to create pathways to the nest.
+Although carpenter ants will carve out tunnels in wood like termites, their tunnels are smooth and done only to create pathways to the nest.
 They have strong jaws and will bite if handled, at which time they may inject a formic acid into the wound.
 Nests are often found in rotten wood, either outdoors or indoors.

 Black Imported Fire Ants

 The black imported fire ant (Solenopsis richteri) is nearly identical to the red imported fire ant (Solenopsis invicta).
 Both are small ants, about 1/8 inch long, but the black imported fire ant is dark brown or black in color as opposed to reddish brown.
 Black varieties are also less aggressive, which may be why they are not as well known.
 Beyond that, the two ants are nearly identical in characteristics.
 Fire ants attack by biting their prey and injecting venom with a stinger.
 The venom causes an intense burning sensation and creates a white pustule at the bite site.